Brazilians: Look At Our Businesses, Not Our Bikinis

 In Florida, one of the new symbols of Brazilian enterprise is a cartoon giraffe – the logo of the São Paulo-based restaurant chain, Giraffas.
 It’s built nine locations in South Florida in just three years with a fast casual menu of burgers and Brazilian fare.

-According to João Barbosa, Giraffas’ success and that of myriad other Brazilian companies is due in no small part to that mix of whimsy and work that Bill Duba describes.
+According to João Barbosa, who heads the chain in the U.S., Giraffas’ success and that of myriad other Brazilian companies is due in no small part to that mix of whimsy and work that Bill Duba describes.

 “We’re a creative country,” says Barbosa.
 “In Brazil we’re a fast food chain.
 When we arrived in the U.S. we said, 'We’re gonna compete with, what, McDonald’s, Burger King, Wendy’s?'
 So we adjusted our concept to the fast casual.”